Always (Bon Jovi song)

 "Always" is a song by American rock band Bon Jovi.
-The power ballad was released in September 1994 by Mercury Records as a single from the band's first official greatest hits album, Cross Road (1994), and went on to become one of their best-selling singles, with a million copies sold in the US and more than three million worldwide.
-The song reached number four on the US Billboard Hot 100, becoming the band's 11th and last top-10 hit.
-It was an international hit as well, peaking at number one in Belgium, Canada, Ireland and Switzerland, number two in Australia and the United Kingdom, and number four in Germany.
+The power ballad was released in September 1994 by Mercury Records as a single from the band's first official greatest hits album, Cross Road (1994).
+The song was bass player Alec John Such's final single with the band before he left in late 1994.

+"Always" went on to become one of Bon Jovi's best-selling singles, with a million copies sold in the US and more than three million worldwide.
+It reached number four on the US Billboard Hot 100, becoming the band's 11th and last top-10 hit.
+It was an international hit as well, peaking at number one in Canada, Flanders, Ireland, Lithuania, and Switzerland and entering the top five in most countries in which it charted.
 The accompanying music video for the song was directed by Marty Callner.
-"Always" was bass player Alec John Such's final single with the band before he left in late 1994.

 Song origin

 The song was originally written by Jon Bon Jovi for the soundtrack to the 1993 film Romeo Is Bleeding, starring Gary Oldman as a corrupt cop and Mafia aide who is renounced by his wife.
 After being unimpressed by a preview screening of the movie – which was a critical and box office flop – he decided not to lend "Always" to the producers.
 Bon Jovi commented, "The script was great: the movie wasn't."
 He left the track on his shelf and forgot about it until John Kalodner, a friend and A&R executive, found it and convinced him to re-record and release the song.